 The United States Post Office (USPS) has been looking for autonomous vehicles for years.
-They NEED autonomous vehicles.
-Why?
-Because the USPS is losing phenomenal amounts of money.
-They haven’t seen a break-even year in the last two decades.
+They NEED autonomous vehicles to stem their financial bleeding.
+They haven’t had a break-even year in the last two decades.
 Since 2001 they have lost over $50 billion, $6 billion just last year.
-They have planned to close over half of all post offices in the US to close their financial gap.
+Half of all post offices will close.
+Perhaps very soon.

-The USPS needs a game changer, and autonomous vehicles look like their only hope.
+The USPS needs a game changer, and autonomous vehicles may be their only hope.
 Small towns have a similar problem.
 The ups and downs of the economy have left many with big financial problems.
-Towns operate a lot of vehicles… school buses, garbage trucks, street repair vehicles… that they can barely afford to operate.
-Town vehicles are usually operated by union drivers or are managed by 3rd parties under inflexible contracts.
-It can take years, even decades, to work out new agreements.
-The US military purchases a huge number of vehicles and has begun inquiring about electric and autonomous vehicles, to complement their flying drones.
+Towns operate a lot of vehicles… school buses, garbage trucks, repair vehicles.
+They can barely afford to operate this fleet.

-When will the average consumer buy cars that drive themselves?
+When will consumers buy cars that drive themselves?
 Not in 2018, but not too far in the future either.
 Right now quite a few models can drive themselves… in some places, at least some of the time.
 Cars that park themselves or that can apply the brakes in an emergency have been around for years.
-Your next car will probably be able to drive under “safe” conditions… slow driving, stuck in a traffic jam, certain roads with little traffic… in a year or two.
+Your next car will probably be able to drive under “safe” conditions… slow driving stuck in a traffic jam, certain roads with little traffic.